-Diagram 1: Group Consolidation
+Diagram 1: Group ultimate ownership

+Legal & General SAC Limited was liquidated in 2021, having its final dividend and distribution in February 2022.
 The Company has a local governance structure and is also required to satisfy divisional and Group level governance.
-This is demonstrated in the diagram below:
+This is illustrated in the diagram below: